arkovia/acts/crimes-act.md

 This act sets out the basic laws, crimes and offences in our nation, to prevent chaos, protect citizens and ensure stability.

 ### Section 2: Purpose
-The purpose of this act is to set the basic initial laws, crimes and offences, so that our nation will ensure stability
+The purpose of this act is to set the basic initial laws, crimes and offences, so that our nation will ensure stability.

+### Section 3: Jurisdiction
+The jurisdiction of this Act is under the jurisdiction of the Crimes Arkovia, EGI.

 ## Part 2: Crimes
 ### Section 1 - Search and Arrest Warrants